anapsix/dynamicinfradays/user/pages/2015-nyc-programme/default.md

 #### <a name="taraw"></a>Tara Walker

-Tara is a Technical Evangelist for Amazon Web Services, dedicating her time to help developers build apps in the AWS Cloud.
-Tara has most recently been working on evangelizing cross-platform development and AWS Mobile Services in conjunction with AWS Mobile team.
+Tara is a technical evangelist for Amazon Web Services, dedicating her time to help developers build apps, games, and solutions in the AWS cloud.
+Tara has most recently been working on evangelizing mobile, gaming, IoT, cross-platform development, and even some DevOps technologies on the AWS platform.

-Tara has been spreading the "good news" about various development platforms and languages for over 15 years as a developer evangelist at Microsoft and various other Fortune 500 companies.
+Tara has been spreading the "good news" about various development platforms and languages for over 16 years as a developer evangelist and software engineer at companies like Microsoft, Turner/Time Warner, and other Fortune 500 companies.
 During that time, she has had an opportunity to work with a myriad of technologies, languages, and frameworks for mobile, gaming, cloud, web, and NUI development.

 You can find Tara on Twitter at [@taraw](https://twitter.com/taraw).